Promoting Accessibility of Enabling Technologies and Low-Cost Automation

 Registration: Attendance at this meeting is free and registration is open here

 Organiser: Dr. Becky Greenway, Dr John Ward, Dr Ben Alston

-Acknowledgements: We thank the Organic Division of the Royal Society of Chemistry, for supporting this event
+Acknowledgements: We thank the Organic Division of the Royal Society of Chemistry, and the Leverhulme Research Centre for Functional Materials Design for supporting this event